-For a young guide still in his 20s, Paolo Parazzi has a surprising number of strings to his bow.
+For a young guide, Paolo Parazzi has a surprising number of strings to his bow.
 A respected conservationist, trained accountant, seasoned scuba diver and boat skipper, this third-generation Kenyan is equally at home running safaris in remote and rugged bushland as he is leading long-distance kitesurfing expeditions, tagging turtles, or free diving with reef sharks.
 For visitors to Africa who hanker for a balanced blend of ‘beach and bush’, there are few more qualified guides.

 Having travelled and guided throughout East Africa, Paolo is now widely recognised as one of the top wildlife guides of his generation.
 Together with his business partner, Sam Stogdale, Paolo continues to broaden his wilderness repertoire – leading recent safaris to Rwanda, Botswana, South Africa, Zimbabwe, Madagascar, Zambia and Mozambique.
 In the process, the pair have developed close ties with a number of celebrated conservationists, as well as strong friendships within several traditional Maasai communities – connections that add yet another compelling dimension to their safaris.